Automattic/woocommerce-services/readme.txt

 == Changelog ==

+= 1.25.22 - 2022-xx-xx =
+* Fix - TaxJar does not get the tax if the cart has non-taxable item.
+* Tweak - Bump WP tested version to 5.9 and WC tested version to 6.1.

 = 1.25.21 - 2022-01-26 =
 * Fix - Use 'native' pdf support feature for Firefox version 94 or later.
 * Fix - Only call WC Subscriptions API when "access_token_secret" value is saved in database.